 Refrigerant System - Verify air and water flow rates are at proper levels before servicing.
-To maintain sealed circuitry integrity, do not install service gages unless unit operation appears abnormal.
+To maintain sealed circuit-ry integrity, do not install service gages unless unit operation appears abnormal.

-Check to see that unit is within acceptable superheat and subcooling temperature range.
+Check to see that unit is within the superheat and subcooling temperature ranges.
 If the unit is not within these ranges, recover and reweigh in refrigerant charge.